 What is the difference between bread flour and all-purpose flour?

 The major difference between all-purpose flour and bread flour is that bread flour has a higher protein content than all-purpose flour.

 Typically, bread flour contains about 11-13% of protein and produces more gluten than all-purpose flour.

 Can you use whole wheat flour for pancakes?

 Yes, you can use whole wheat flour to make pancakes in place of all-purpose flour.

 However, to use whole wheat flour, you have to measure a lesser quantity as it absorbs more liquid than all-purpose flour and can make your pancakes thicker and denser.

 The composition of wheat flour is less elastic than that of bread flour as a result of the bran or cereal germ containing insoluble dietary fiber.

-The wheat flour also has oils not present in bread flour, contributing to the formation and sticking of gluten strands.
+Wheat flour also has oils not present in bread flour, contributing to the formation and sticking of gluten strands.
 As a result, wheat flour has more cohesiveness than bread flour.

 The main reason to choose one over another is what you are using it for.
 If you’re making bread from scratch, whole wheat should be your only choice if you want something truly healthy.